-There are 2 main types of thigh lift, which have differing patterns of scars:
+There are two main types of thigh lift, which have different patterns of scars:

-A full thigh lift thigh lift.
-This addresses both the vertical and circumferential skin excess on the inner thigh and the front of the thigh.
+A full thigh lift: this addresses both the vertical and circumferential skin excess on the inner thigh and the front of the thigh.
 The scar will run from the groin to the knee in the same line as a trouser seam, with an additional scar in the crease of the groin (like a medial thigh lift).

-Thigh lift surgery is performed under general anaesthesia, a medial thigh lift will take between 1 to 2 hours with a full thigh lift taking between 3 to 4 hours.
+Thigh lift surgery is performed under general anaesthesia, a medial thigh lift will take between one to two hours with a full thigh lift taking between three to four hours.